Parkinsonian gait: Auditory and visual cues

 The auditory cues are commonly rhythmic cues generated by a metronome or equivalent, sometimes embedded in music, set at or slightly above the subject's usual cadence.
 Rhythmic auditory cues have been associated with increases in velocity and cadence and sometimes stride after gait has been initiated.
 Auditory cues have been shown to have little or no effect in gait initiation.
-Moreover, there are prediction algorithms to support auditory cueing more efficient.
+Moreover, there are prediction algorithms to support more efficient auditory cueing.
 These algorithms predict freezing episodes so that a cueing can be initiated.

 Deep brain stimulation

 Deep brain stimulation (DBS) in the pedunculopontine nucleus, a part of the brainstem involved in motor planning, has been shown to improve gait function in patients with Parkinson's disease.